-Consider switching to processing payments over a cellular 3G or 4G connection when the internet connection is down.
+To avoid offline payments, you could switch to processing payments over a cellular 3G or 4G connection when the internet is down.

-If your integration uses local communications, you can continue making in-store payments when there's a temporary loss of internet connectivity.
+If you have a Standalone payment terminal or your integration uses local communications, you can continue making in-store payments when there's a temporary loss of internet connectivity.

-Offline transactions are not possible if your integration uses cloud communications.
+Offline payments are not possible if your integration uses cloud communications.

 When the internet connection is down and the terminal can't route a payment request to the Adyen payments platform, this is what happens:

 - You send a payment request from the cash register to the payment terminal.